 - Investing in smaller companies, which may include AIM quoted investments, is considered to have higher risks than many other investments.
 Investee companies may be significantly more volatile, carry higher risk and be materially less liquid than many other investments and in particular in comparison to larger securities traded on the London Stock Exchange Official List.

 - This information is directed only at persons in the UK and is not an offer or invitation to buy or sell securities.
-An investment through the Service should only be made on the basis of the information set out in the Memorandum.
+An investment through the Service should only be made on the basis of the information set out in the Brochure and Terms & Conditions.
 Opinions expressed, whether in general or both on the performance of individual securities and in a wider economic context, represents the views of Downing at the time of preparation.
 They are subject to change and should not be interpreted as investment advice.